dapolloxp/external-dns/docs/tutorials/azure-private-dns-appgw-mi.md

 2) Provision Azure Private DNS
 3) Configure AAD Pod Identity
 4) Configure a managed identity for managing the zone
+5) Deploy a private front-end IP to the App Gateway Ingress Controller
-5) Deploy ExternalDNS
+6) Deploy ExternalDNS
+7) Deploy a sample app to confirm that ExternalDNS is working with the Ingress Controller.
-6) Deploy a sample app to confirm that ExternalDNS is working.
+8) Deploy a sample app to confirm that ExternalDNS is working with an internal kubernetes service.

 Everything will be deployed on Kubernetes.
 Therefore, please see the subsequent prerequisites.